-Super Bowl Betting Breakdown: the Wacky World of Proposition Bets
+Super Bowl Betting Breakdown: The Wacky World of Proposition Bets

 "I’m not one of those black helicopter guys.
 I’m not one of those guys who thinks there’s a guy in Vegas on the other end of a headset talking to the official going hey, throw a flag here.
 There are too many moving parts in football with 22 players, a million cameras, a billion people watching.
 It would be hard to play off the Super Bowl like that."

 Ron Torbert will be reffing his first Super Bowl.
-His crew threw the 3rd-fewest flags in the league this season.
+His crew threw the third-fewest flags in the league this season.
 So, maybe the under on 9.5 total penalties is a smart bet.